AventusDAO/avn-gateway-api/README.md

 Unless otherwise specifically noted below, every argument that represents an AvN account can receive either format.

 ## JSON-RPC Methods
-Accessing the gateway requires an authorisation token to be included in the request header.
-The format for this header should be:
-`Authorization': bearer <awtToken>`, where `<awtToken>` is the unique token for this request.

 ### Queries